metabase/metabase/enterprise/frontend/src/embedding-sdk/docs/README.md

 ## Usage

-Once installed, you can need to import `MetabaseProvider` and provide it a `config` object.
+Once installed, you need to import `MetabaseProvider` and provide it with a `config` object.

 ```jsx
 import React from "react";